pocketapps1/dailylight-docs/terms-of-use.md

-Last updated: 2026-04-17
+Last updated: 2026-04-22

-These Terms of Use ("Terms") govern your usage of TrashTab ("the App").
+These Terms of Use ("Terms") govern your usage of Daily Light ("the App").

 ## License